 - Traits of a customer service oriented professional

 What customer service oriented means

-The customer service oriented approach means that a company focuses on its customers and prioritizes customer service out of all their efforts.
+The customer service oriented approach means that a company focuses on its customers and prioritizes customer service out of all its efforts.

 It means that a company puts the needs, wants, and requirements of its customers first and responds to all their asks in a way customers expect them to.

-Of course, each and every company would say that they put their customers first.
+Of course, every company would say that they put their customers first.
 While this phrase is as old as time, for many it remains just an empty phrase.

 That’s because a usual approach to businesses requires a company to maximize its benefits first.
 This means more leads, more upsells, more labor, etc.

 On the other hand, customer service driven companies will care about their customers first and only then focus on their internal needs.